 Dunwoody Then & Now

-2018 marks Dunwoody’s 10-year anniversary and what a wild decade it’s been.
+2018 marked Dunwoody’s 10-year anniversary and what a wild ride it’s been.
 Dunwoody’s got more attractions than ever.
 Signature events like Lemonade Days draw tens of thousands to the city.
 Its playhouse is stealing Atlanta’s thunder.
 And its food scene, filled with local haunts and hip chains, draws raves.
 As the city keeps moving forward, let’s take a look back at how far we’ve come.

 This City Didn't Exist.
 Now It's One of Georgia's Finest.